 - GatewayClasses - GatewayClasses formalize types of load balancing implementations.
 These classes make it easy and explicit for users to understand what kind of capabilities are available via the Kubernetes resource model.

 - Shared Gateways and cross-Namespace support - They allow the sharing of load balancers and VIPs by permitting independent Route resources to attach to the same Gateway.
 This allows teams (even across Namespaces) to share infrastructure safely without direct coordination.

-- Typed Routes and typed backends - The Gateway API supports typed Route resources and also different types of backends.
+- Typed Routes and typed backends - Gateway API supports typed Route resources and also different types of backends.
 This allows the API to be flexible in supporting various protocols (like HTTP and gRPC) and various backend targets (like Kubernetes Services, storage buckets, or functions).

 Why does a role-oriented API matter?¶

 Whether it’s roads, power, data centers, or Kubernetes clusters, infrastructure is built to be shared.
 However, shared infrastructure raises a common challenge - how to provide flexibility to users of the infrastructure while maintaining control by owners of the infrastructure?

-The Gateway API accomplishes this through a role-oriented design for Kubernetes service networking that strikes a balance between distributed flexibility and centralized control.
+Gateway API accomplishes this through a role-oriented design for Kubernetes service networking that strikes a balance between distributed flexibility and centralized control.
 It allows shared network infrastructure (hardware load balancers, cloud networking, cluster-hosted proxies etc) to be used by many different and non-coordinating teams, all bound by the policies and constraints set by cluster operators.
-The following example shows how this works in practice.